 Ogden City’s Business Development Division manages a Business Expansion and Retention (BEAR) program focused on supporting the growth of Ogden’s existing businesses.
 We regularly meet with businesses to help address challenges and opportunities in areas including real estate, workforce, supply chain, financing, and incentives.
 Ogden City staff have worked with Shopper Approved through our BEAR program, most recently to support development of their new facility in Ogden.
 City staff also connected Shopper Approved with the resources of the Ogden-Weber Chamber of Commerce.
-Our team encourages Ogden-based businesses to contact us for more information about the BEAR program at firstname.lastname@example.org or 801-629-8910.
+Our team encourages Ogden-based businesses to contact us for more information about the BEAR program by e-mail or phone (801-629-8910).

 In 2008, Shopper Approved Co-Founders Dave Brandley and Scott Brandley were struck by the realization that most online businesses had no way to effectively collect, manage, and display verified customer reviews online.
 Just a few years later, Shopper Approved would become one of the largest dedicated review platforms in the world.

 “We wanted to create a software platform that could then be duplicated and added to other websites,” Scott Brandley said.
 “This would give other businesses the same rating and review tools places like Amazon have to level the playing field.
 We’ve collected over 55 million ratings and reviews for thousands of companies around the world, and it all started here in Ogden.”

 Shopper Approved has since been named on the Inc. 500 list twice, the Utah 100 for the past two years, and was honored on Utah’s Fast 50 last year.